letsencrypt/gorepotemplate/CHECKLIST.md

 - [ ] Mark the checklist complete script executable (`chmod +x checklist.complete.sh`)
 - [ ] Run `./checklist.complete.sh`

-# Enabling Travis Enabling CI:
+# Enabling Travis CI:

-Visit https://travis-ci.org/ (not `.com`, the letsencrypt org is still on the legacy Travis) Under https://travis-ci.org/account/repositories click the Let's Encrypt organization and then enable the new repository in "Legacy Services Integration" (You may have to click "sync account" if the repo was created recently).
+Visit https://travis-ci.org/ (not `.com`, the letsencrypt org is still on the legacy Travis).
+Under https://travis-ci.org/account/repositories click the Let's Encrypt organization and then enable the new repository in "Legacy Services Integration".
+You may have to click "sync account" if the repo was created recently.

 Under the project settings `https://travis-ci.org/letsencrypt/<projectname>/settings` you may want to